ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 Other code hosting platforms like [SourceHut](https://sr.ht/), or the distributed hosting system [tangled](https://tangled.org/) do not provide facilities for directly transferring or mirroring issues or pull requests (and in fact generally don't even have such things, as they really are specific to the GitHub platform; [SourceHut](https://sr.ht), for example, implements its own systems of "todos" and "patches".)

-## Managing one repository across multiple platforms
+## Mirroring: Managing one repository across multiple platforms

 To be clear, this entire post is about moving away from having code hosted on a single platform, to distributing across multiple platforms through _mirroring_.
 If, for example, you only want to migrate away from GitHub to some single, other platform, then both Codeberg and GitLab already offer the full solutions described above.